uditOfficial/frontendtask/README.md

 The page will reload when you make changes.\

-The built production version of the app can be found on this [url](http://localhost:3000)
+The built production version of the app can be found on this [url](http://143.244.145.77:3000/)\
+This is hosted on Digital ocean's Ubuntu Droplet.

 # Tools Used in the App